Mid-Year Climbing Safety Standards Updates

 • All activities must be supervised.

-• The level of supervision must be commensurate with the inherent risk of the activity.
+• The type of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

 Refer to the Swim Test section for the swim test supervision ratios.

-Supervision Ratios for Instructional Time
+Supervision Ratios

-• Beginner rowers: 1 coach per 9 students
+• Beginner rowers: 1 Coach per 9 students

-• Experienced rowers: 1 coach per 18 students
+• Experienced rowers: 1 Coach per 18 students

 Qualifications